gap-system/GapWWW/Contacts/contacts.md

 formally 'accepting' some packages which we hope will give them a status comparable to a published paper.
 On a separate page we inform about the process of [submitting contributions](submit.html).

-### Funding

-We acknowledge with gratitude the financial support of the development of GAP by various [Funding Bodies](funding.html).